 HIPAA and social media use can lead to some of the most common misunderstandings that health care professionals face.
-Employees who aren’t properly trained on HIPAA and social media can expose your organization to potential HIPAA violations and costly fines.
+Employees who aren’t properly trained on HIPAA and social media can potentially expose your organization to costly HIPAA violation fines.

 Whether your practice is using Facebook to attract new clients, or your employees are posting about their workday on Twitter, improper use of social media or operating without social media policy can lead to major problems for health care professionals.

 The question becomes: how can health care professionals use social media without violating HIPAA privacy and security requirements?

 What Can You Post on Social Media?

 When it comes to HIPAA and social media, the most important thing to remember is that social media content should NEVER include information that can be used to identify individual patients or their medical records.
 This kind of data is considered Protected Health Information (PHI) under HIPAA.

 PHI is any demographic information that can be used to identify one of your patients.
 This includes names, full face photos, dates of birth, addresses, social security numbers, medical data, and financial information, among others.
 PHI is strictly protected under HIPAA regulation, outlined in both the HIPAA Privacy Rule and the HIPAA Security Rule.

 HIPAA regulation forbids the use of PHI in marketing or social media campaigns, so this should be avoided at all costs to protect your patients’ privacy.